 tftp -i 192.168.1.20 put AF5X.v4.0.3.bin

-NOTE: Remember you should be using the latest firmware bin file and the one applicable to your device.
+NOTE: Remember you should be using the the corresponding firmware bin file (same one as what your device last had) and the one applicable to your device.
 The one shown above is only an example.

 Steps: Recovery Procedure for Linux